 Moving to Doha

-Expats living in Doha generally reside in housing provided by their employers, either in high-rise apartment buildings in the West Bay area or in family-sized villas in walled neighbourhoods.
+Expats living in Doha generally reside in housing provided by their employers, either in high-rise apartment buildings or in family-sized villas in walled neighbourhoods.
 The standard of living among both local and expat professionals is high, but so is the cost of living.
 New arrivals should be sure to negotiate an adequate salary package to cover all components of life in the emirate.

 From tennis to the cinema, the recreation and entertainment options available in most other metropolitan cities are available, though some expats may feel slightly limited by the number of outlets offering specific services.

 One of the largest challenges expats living in Doha face is adapting to the extreme heat.
 Temperatures are high, rising above 104°F (40°C) between the summer months of June and August, and it's no coincidence that most annual vacations are between 30 to 45 days long and scheduled for this time period.
 A key to summer survival is to plan getaways whenever possible.
 Expats should note, however, that air conditioning is available in most offices, restaurants and other facilities, and they'll quickly realise that it's often necessary to bring a shawl or coat along, even amid the sweltering weather.

 That said, from October to May the climate is moderate and perfect for dining al fresco or playing several rounds of golf.
 In the winter, people are often surprised by the low temperatures and the lack of central heating.
 This absence means that space heaters are in high demand.